rub-softsec/StorFuzz/artifacts/coverage-plots/transferring_the_diversity-wingfuzz/index.md

-# Transferring the Diversity: WingFuzz
+# 4.7 &ndash; Transferring the Diversity: WingFuzz
 Median of 10 trials starting from the corpus saturated by both LibAFL and libFuzzer, plots include 95% confidence interval.

  - StorFuzz/LibAFL ![#d62728](../.assets/d62728.png)